 Many organizations also offer scholarships for military children and spouses.

 Army Emergency Relief maintains two scholarship programs – the Spouse Education Assistance Program and the MG James Ursano Scholarship Program for dependent children.
 Both scholarships provide financial assistance for students who are pursuing their first undergraduate degree.

 Visit the Army Emergency Relief site for more details.

 The AFAS offers grants, scholarships and loans:

-- AFAS Merit Scholarship - The Society awards a minimum of ten $5,000 merit-based scholarships to incoming freshman who have completed both phases of the General Henry H. Arnold Education Grant application, and therefore, have already been reviewed for eligibility and had their GPA verified.
-Selection is based on cumulative GPA, SAT/ACT scores, transcripts, and an essay on a specified topic.
+- AFAS Merit Scholarship - The Society awards a minimum of ten $5,000 merit-based scholarships to incoming freshmen who have completed both phases of the General Henry H. Arnold Education Grant application, and therefore, have already been reviewed for eligibility and had their GPA verified.
+Selection is based on cumulative GPA, SAT/ACT scores, transcripts and an essay on a specified topic.

 Visit the Air Force Aid Society to learn more.